Beyond Our Ken: Characters

-Beyond Our Ken featured regular characters.
-As panellists in a parody of Any Questions? the cast gently burlesqued real broadcasting celebrities.
-Marsden's hoarse-voiced Fanny Haddock, Pertwee's camp Hanky Flowerd, Paddick's gormless Ricky Livid and Williams's suggestive rustic Arthur Fallowfield parodied, respectively, the cook Fanny Cradock, the comedian Frankie Howerd, the pop star Marty Wilde and the West country farmer and pundit Ralph Wightman.
-Some of these characters had their own catch-phrases: Ricky Livid's was "I like the backing", and Fallowfield's response to every question began "The answer lies in the soil".
-Elsewhere in the programmes the regular characters included Ambrose and Felicity (described by Took as "a pair of doddering old idiots"), played by Williams and Marsden.
+Beyond Our Ken featured regular characters including Ambrose and Felicity (described by Took as "a pair of doddering old idiots"), played by Williams and Marsden.
 Another – unnamed – ancient personage, played by Williams, had been doing whatever he was doing on each programme for "thirty-five years"; Stanley Birkinshaw (Paddick) was a man with ill-fitting false teeth speaking with distorted sibilants and spraying saliva in all directions.
 Another regular was the supposed BBC commentator Cecil Snaith, played by Paddick and written not by Merriman or Took but by Horne; Snaith's commentaries were invariably struck by disaster and ended, "And with that, I return you to the studio".
 Two regulars who always appeared together were the men-about-town Rodney (Williams) and Charles (Paddick), variously described as "jolly decent public school chaps", "frightfully correct", "a pair of effete young men", and "two frightfully, frightfully Mayfair types, doing ridiculous things together like dressing up as red Indians when they took a canoeing holiday".